Remix: 2010's

 In 2015, EDM artist Deadmau5, who worked with Jay-Z's Roc Nation, tried to sue his former manager for remixing his songs without permission, claiming that he gave his manager the go-ahead to use his work for some remixes, but not others.
 Deadmau5 wanted reimbursement for the remixes his manager made after they had severed ties, because he claimed it was his "moral right" to turn these future remixing opportunities away if he had wanted to.
 The two parties reached an agreement in 2016 that kept Play Records from making any new remixes.

 50 Cent tried to sue rapper Rick Ross in October 2018 for remixing his "In da Club" beat, due to their publicized feud.
 However, a judge threw out the lawsuit, claiming that 50 Cent did not have copyright on the beat, but rather it belonged to Shady/Aftermath Records.

-Many hip-hop remixes arose either from the need for a pop/R&B singer to add more of an urban, rap edge to one of their slower songs, or from a rapper's desire to gain more pop appeal by collaborating with an R&B singer.
-Remixes can boost popularity of the original versions of songs.

-Thanks to a combination of guest raps, re-sung or altered lyrics and alternative backing tracks, some hip-hop remixes end up being almost entirely different songs from the originals.
-An example is the remix of "Ain't It Funny" by Jennifer Lopez, which has little in common with the original recording apart from the title.

-Slow ballads and R&B songs can be remixed by techno producers and DJs in order to give the song appeal to the club scene and to urban radio.
-Conversely, a more uptempo number can be mellowed to give it "quiet storm" appeal.
-Frankie Knuckles saddled both markets with his Def Classic Mixes, often slowing the tempo slightly as he removed ornamental elements to soften the "attack" of a dancefloor filler.
-These remixes proved hugely influential; notably Lisa Stansfield's classic single "Change" would be aired by urban radio in the Knuckles version, which had been provided as an alternative to the original mix by Ian Devaney and Andy Morris, the record's producers.

-In the age of social media, anybody can make and upload a remix.
-The most popular apps for doing this are Instagram and YouTube.

 Broader context

 A remix may also refer to a non-linear re-interpretation of a given work or media other than audio such as a hybridizing process combining fragments of various works.
 The process of combining and re-contextualizing will often produce unique results independent of the intentions and vision of the original designer/artist.
 Thus the concept of a remix can be applied to visual or video arts, and even things farther afield.
 Mark Z. Danielewski's disjointed novel House of Leaves has been compared by some to the remix concept.